-The European Investment Fund (EIF) is the EU’s specialist vehicle for venture capital and guarantees, primarily in support of SMEs and new technologies.
+The European Investment Fund (EIF) is the EU’s specialist vehicle for private equity, guarantees and microfinance, primarily in support of SMEs, micro- and social enterprises.

-The EIF is part of the European Investment Bank group and partly owned by the European Commission.
+The EIF is part of the European Investment Bank Group and partly owned by the European Commission.
 The rules for the Commission’s participation in the EIF are set out in a Council Decision.
-DG ECFIN assures the appropriate coordination between the EIF and other Commission services on specific questions arising in relation to Community policies and legislation.
+DG ECFIN assures an appropriate coordination between the EIF and other Commission services on specific questions arising in relation to EU policies and legislation.
 This requires regular contact with the EIF in order to assess the need for informal consultations within the Commission.

-As set out in its Statutes, the EIF is managed by three authorities: the General Meeting, the Board of Directors and the Chief Executive.
+As set out in its Statutes, the EIF is managed by three authorities: the General Meeting, the Board of Directors, the Chief Executive and the Deputy Chief Executive.

 The EIF’s Board of Directors (the Board) consists of seven Directors, two of whom are designated by the Commission and appointed by the EIF General Meeting.
 The Board meets approximately once a month, in particular to:

 Between physical meetings of the Board, EIF Board decisions can also be taken by means of written procedure.